ruipedrogil/NeRFsMeetBiometrics/README.md

 ## Method Code

-Move the 4 Python script files into the Nerfstudio folder to enable facial recognition.
+Move the four Python script files in the source folder into the Nerfstudio folder to enable facial recognition.

 #### Project folder structure:
 The Python files should be placed inside the main nerfstudio folder (or in a subfolder like src/), resulting in the following structure: